abrahamgue05/Learning_C_Language/Udemy/Master_the_C_Language/Section_2_Installing/Section_2.md

 - A text editor (not a Word Processor).

-- A command-promt or terminal.
+- A command-prompt or terminal.

-- An installed C compailer.
+- An installed C compiler.

 - No need for an IDE.

-- Simple and effeicient workflow.
+- Simple and efficient workflow.

 ## Windows
 >[!WARNING]
->Most have the compailer installed
+>Most have the compiler installed
 <details>
 <summary>Windows</summary>

     - In search bar -> Cygwin64 -> Cygwin64 terminal -> ls to see archive in
     directory -> cd /home/(user in this path) -> mkdir -> Name it -> cd (name) ->
-    Search for Notepad -> Save it in the home/user name -> name the archive -> save -> on the cygwind64 terminal -> Search for the file -> Write code -> Save it -> Use more to see the code insite it -> gcc (file.c) -> Enter -> ls -> ./((exemade).exe) -> Enter -> Code runs.
+    Search for Notepad -> Save it in the home/user name -> name the archive -> save -> on the cygwin64 terminal -> Search for the file -> Write code -> Save it -> Use more to see the code inside it -> gcc (file.c) -> Enter -> ls -> ./((exemade).exe) -> Enter -> Code runs.

     - gcc --help for extra commands.